sebapersson/petab_sciml/docs/src/format.md

     └── arrayId{2}
 ```

-Here, `arrayId` depends on how parameters are named for each layer.
+Here, `arrayId` depends on the naming convention for parameters in each layer.
 For example, a PyTorch `linear` layer typically has arrays named `weight` and (optionally) `bias`.
-Although these names are common in many layers, the actual `arrayId` depends on the layer type and the neural network library.
+While these names are common in many layers, the actual `arrayId` depends on the layer type and the specific neural network library.

 Because parameters are stored in HDF5, they are saved as arrays.
-The indexing convention depends on the model library:
+The indexing convention and naming therefore depends on the model library:

-- For neural network models in the PEtab SciML format, indexing follows PyTorch conventions, which store parameters in row-major order.
+- For neural network models in the PEtab SciML YAML format, indexing follows PyTorch conventions.
 Usually, users do not need to handle these details directly, as PEtab SciML tools manage them automatically.
 This also means that `arrayId` follows PyTorch naming convention.
-- For neural networks provided by another library, the indexing and ordering follow that library’s conventions.
+- For neural networks provided by another library, the indexing and `arrayId` naming follow that library’s conventions.

 ### [Neural Network Input](@id hdf5_input_structure)